ExBioO/LittleFunnyProject/let program learn to play tic-tac-toe by itself/README.md

     $ python2.7 main.py

-To see AI learn by playing against itself.
+to see AI learn by playing against itself.

 Type:

     $ python2.7 board.py

-To play with AI.
+to play with AI.